visual-layer/fastdup/README.md

         </a>
     </td>
     <td colspan="4" valign="top">
-        <b>🎁 Analyze Object Detection Dataset:</b> Learn how to load bounding box annotations for object detection and analyze for potential issues.
+        <b>🎁 Analyze Object Detection Dataset</b><br>Learn how to load bounding box annotations for object detection and analyze for potential issues.
 If you have a COCO-style labeled object detection dataset, give this example a try.
     </td>
   </tr>
   <tr>